tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--following-ids UUID`: Only summarize alerts from the specified following, defaults to all.
+* `--following-ids UUID`: Only summarize alerts from thespecified following, defaults toall.
-* `--days INTEGER`: Number of days to go back in time in historical search  [default: 7]
+* `--days INTEGER`: Number of days to go back in time in historicalsearch  [default: 7]
 * `--help`: Show this message and exit.